 - Due to the large crowds it is advisable to arrive at the monument in advance, especially on weekends and holidays.

 Best to book your tickets at least 2 months before your trip to ensure you get in.
 DO NOT wait until the day or week before, people!
+Your Granada tour will not be complete without a trip to The Alhambra.

 View from Sacromonte